AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 . . .

-Recombine into chromosome-scale graphs with `gfalace`
+Recombine pieces into chromosome-scale graphs with `gfalace`

 . . .